HuySagan/Ethereum/README.md

 #Prerequisite:

-Logged in as Root
+-Logged in as Root
-A working internet connection
+-A working internet connection